 Whether you weren’t able to join Art class this year, or you just can’t get enough ART in your life, Art Club is the place to be!
 Hosted in the Art room with Mr. Meyer, we get to spend time together working on our own creative new projects, guide and inspire each other’s artwork, or just hang out in a fun, free, and safe setting.
 Come get your creative bug going!

 The Battle of the Books is a district sponsored competition.
-Each school will work as a team to compete against the other junior high schools in a fun and competitive way.
-All participating junior high schools will read the same books and answer questions about the books earning points for correct answers.
-We will compete against each other for practice and skill building until the district competition that is typically held at the district office in April.
+All participating junior high schools will read the same books and answer questions about the books earning points for correct answers in a fun and competitive way.
+This year, we will compete against Eisenhower Jr. High School on May 5.
+The club is open to everyone!

 The Chain Reaction Club is open to individuals who love to showcase their creativity and ingenuity.
 Our group will work together to create one Rube Goldberg Machine that will perform a particular task.